erykpiast/browserify-seed/README.md

  * remove .git folder and init new repository
  * run "Find & Replace" function in your IDE/text editor and change "browserify-seed" string to your library name in all project files
  * run mass rename on project files and change "browserify-seed" string to your library name
- * analogously, change names of "Example" module and example.* files to name of the first component you want to include in your library (or remove example folder form `src/scripts/mods` directory if you want to do it in another way)
+ * analogously, change names of "Example" module and example.* files to name of the first component you want to include in your library (or remove `src/js/lib` directory if you want to do it in another way)
- * in package.json and bower.json files - fill repository fields properly
+ * in package.json fill repository fields properly
  * remove this README and write your own :)